slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ):
     ...
 ```
-Let's break down what the developer of this function is telling:
+Let's break down what the developer of this function is telling us:
 * `pos_param_1`: this parameter is **required** and its placement in the sequence in the parameter's list is **likely important**
 * `kw_param_1`: this parameter is **required** and its placement in the sequence in the parameter's list is **meaningless**
 * `optional_param_1`: this parameter is **optional**, its placement in the sequence in the parameter's list is **meaningless** and the function will work just as well if it is not supplied